Volcanoes National Park Rwanda

 Nature walks: The cool breezes and the excitement of the tour into Rwanda raise the adventure adrenalin.
 Most travelers on safari into Rwanda are enticed to drown into the greenery of lush vegetation, wander into the wilderness and discover the beauty beyond many peoples reach.

-a trail leads into the rainforests and the underground caves formed in ancient history by volcanic erruptions.
+Musanze Caves: A trail leads into the rainforests and the underground caves formed in ancient history by volcanic erruptions.
 The size, the beauty and the ambiance of 2-kilometre long Musanze caves mesmerize travelers on tour into Rwanda.
 A walk into Musanze caves that have stairs and walkway, is an exciting way travelers on tour of Rwanda maximise their adventure into the wilderness and appreciate the geographic forces of nature.
 Caves do include smaller underground spaces like the sea caves or rock shelters and even the grottos.
 The Musanze caves which you will have an opportunity to see on your safari in Rwanda are the results of volcanic activities that took place around virunga volcanoes which is so close by these caves.
 They are found in Musanze district particularly in Ruhengeri and they are a new addition to Rwanda’s tourism sites so hopefully they will turn out to be a great attraction in the near future.
 Underneath there, the y cover a distance of 1.25 miles and it is believed to have been formed by lava basaltic layers that came from both Bisoke as well as the Sabyinyo volcanoes.
 Musanze is now commonly a visited cave since it is almost ready for all visitors.
 They have set up walkways and stairs where they are needed, set up trails, as well as safety measures to avoid accidents while down there.
 The cave’s entrance is big enough covering more than 10 km and well proportionate with a number of other small passageways that lead off the main cave.

 When you walk in, you will notice that this place is a home to a huge population of bats and you will see them hanging usually upside down in every one of those so many small rooms within the cave.
 On the walls, there are also different plants species that have grown on to them and that greenery spill makes it beautiful for photography.
 Though this place is a tourist’s attraction now, it used to be shelter for the locals during the war times even during the modern era when the Rwanda genocide took place.
 Out of respect to the local residents the visits in the caves are guided taking 2 to 3 hours explaining more about the history of the caves.
 Scientists have expressed the desire to carry out their speleology which simply means the study and the exploration of all the different aspect of caves as well as the surrounding environment.
 Also caving or potholing may mean the act of exploring a cave for the purposes of recreation or science.

-Mountain gorilla expeditions are possible primarily because teams of researchers carry out scientific work, identify their behaviours and characters, their home range and habituate the Mountain gorillas to get used to human presence.
+Dian Fossey trail: Mountain gorilla expeditions are possible primarily because teams of researchers carry out scientific work, identify their behaviours and characters, their home range and habituate the Mountain gorillas to get used to human presence.
 Dian Fossey, a conservation primatologist pioneered studies and research of the Mountain gorillas in Rwanda basing at Karisoke Research Centre in the foothills of Mt Bisoke.
 Travelers on tour into Rwanda walk the Dian Fossey trail to explore the wilderness, learn more about wildlife conservation and Mountain gorilla habitat.
 The trail system is in memory and appreciation of the conservation efforts of Dian Fossey and the Teams at Karisoke Research Center.

-Gorilla guardians’ village /Iby’Iwacu cultural village tour
+Explore the Gorilla guardians’ village/Iby’Iwacu cultural village

 The Mountain gorillas have coexisted all the time with the indigenous Rwandan people in both positive and negative ways.
 On the edges of the Volcanos National Park, an indigenous community have mobilised into a Mountain Gorilla Guardians’ formerly Iby’wacu Cultural Village to highlight the benefits of wildlife conservation and gorilla protection.
 Travelers on tour into Rwanda visit the community to get into close touch with indigenous community and share life experiences.
 The exciting tour engages the travelers into songs, dances, storytelling, art, cultural rituals and ceremonies, passtime games, homestead structures and other mediums.
 The travelers learn a lot about the African culture and lifestyles.
 Note that fees paid for the visit empower the indigenous communities; reduce on tensions and wildlife conflicts and ultimately minise pressure on wildlife resources.
 What is unique about the Iby’iwacu cultural village is that a great majority of the men in this village are reformed poachers, who are now taking part in the conservation projects within the national park.
 Visitors who pay a visit to the Iby’iwacu cultural village are entertained by the traditional Intore dance group through dance performances, folk tales and songs.
 Visitors also get to take part in tradition cooking classes, preparation of local banana brew, milking cows and making products such as local ghee.
 Tourists can visit the Iby’iwacu cultural village after trekking mountain gorillas in Volcanoes National Park.